GrantCloyd/GrantCloyd/README.md

 <div align="center">

 ## Hi there 👋 I'm Grant
-# I'm a Full-Stack Developer, lover of the arts and education, and proud cat dad
+# I'm a Software Engineer, lover of the arts and education, and proud cat dad
 </div>